uidaholib/spec-docs/content/processing/resource-record.md

 ---
 ### Dates

 The **Dates** section in the Resource Record is used to document the dates of the materials in the accession.
 Include both bulk and inclusive dates when appropriate.
 May already be filled in if spawned from Accession Record.
-Fields marked with * are mandatory (if information is known).
 Please consult with department colleagues if questions arise.

 {:.table .table-bordered}
 | Field | Required | Content | Examples |